-In FY22 asset values have been updated including revised estimates of the costs of dismantling and removing assets associated with the MAPS and restoring the site on which it is located.
-The change has been recognised as a movement in additions in the Pipelines, Compressors and Metering asset classes, based on the estimate of the direct costs associated with each asset class.
+Pipeline assets include estimates of the costs of dismantling and removing assets associated with the MAPS and restoring the site on which it is located.
 Estimates are assessed and reviewed on an annual basis at the reporting period end.
 Any increase or decrease in the measurement due to revised estimates are adjusted in the cost of the related asset in the current period, except where the decrease exceeds the carrying amount of the related asset.
 The excess is recognised immediately in the profit or loss.